IBM/telco-network-cloud-drivers/content/user-guides/resource-engineering/resource-packages/brent/basic-resource/add-lifecycle.md

 # Enabling Lifecycle Transitions

-To indicate to LM that the Resource supports additional transitions we must update the Resource descriptor (`Definitions/lm/resource.yaml`).
+To indicate to TNCO that the Resource supports additional transitions we must update the Resource descriptor (`Definitions/lm/resource.yaml`).
 Open this file and add "Install", "Configure", "Start" and "Stop" to the list of supported lifecycle:

 ```
 infrastructure: